anmagx/frankentrack/README.md

 After a short calibration period the sensor data will be available in the gui.
 You should next start the gyro bias calibration.
 After this has finished, the sensor is safe to be moved.
 If you fix it to your headset, you can recenter your view now and start the UDP sender (on whichever port you've set opentrack to receive in.)

-When in game, you should set your preferred drift correction angle with the slider in the gui.
+When in game, you should set your preferred drift correction angle with the sliders in the gui.
 More on that setting below.

 ## Frequently asked Questions (FAQ)